Introduction of GST Registration

 GST or Goods and Services Tax was introduced by the Prime Minister of India in an attempt to regulate prices throughout the country and remove all state or central Govt. imposed indirect taxes on goods and services by initiating GST registration in India.

-As per the new GST registration regulation, businesses whose turnover exceeds Rs 20 lakhs (10Lakhs for North East and hill states) is required to get their GST registration as a normal taxable person.
-This process is called the GST registration.
+As per the new GST regulation, businesses whose turnover exceeds Rs 20 lakhs (10Lakhs for North East and hill states) is required to get their GST as a normal taxable person.
+This process is called the register for gst.

-Apart from the other turnover bracket, there are certain cases where new GST registration is mandatory for individuals or entities engaging themselves in the supply of goods or services across the state to get GST registration online.
+Apart from the other turnover bracket, there are certain cases where GST apply online is mandatory for individuals or entities engaging themselves in the supply of goods or services across the state to get new GST registration online.
 One can apply for online GST Registration either as a normal taxpayer or under GST composition scheme.

 What is Goods and Service Tax is all about?

 As we glare to the name, the name itself depicts that the GST will be applicable on both the goods and services following a dual system of GST keeping the work of both the Central and the State Government independently.
 The GST Council is headed by the Union Finance Minister and will also include various State Finance Ministers.